dsc333/cam-capture/README.md

 # Camera capture (RPI)
-Captures images from RPI camera
+Captures images from an RPI camera when the user presses 'p'.

 **Installation Instructions:**